Planning an overnight bike trip? See parking options here.

-This 17.6 mile trail segment runs through farm and forest lands to the Village of Posen.
-Along the way you pass former lumber towns of Cathro and Bolton.
-Look for a sinkhole north of Maple Lane Road.
-There is a winery near the trail north of Alpena off Truckey Road and a bar/restaurant in Bolton.
+The trail heads northwest out of Alpena through farm and foreest lands to the Village of Posen, passing former lumber towns of Cathro and Bolton.
+Look for a sinkhole north of Maple Lae Road.
+There is a winery near the trail off Truckey Road ad a bar/restaurant in Bolton.

 Posen Trail Access (P,R): Just west of M-65 along Railroad Street, park between the road and trail near the Posen grain elevator.
 There is a sign and a porta-potty (available June 1 – September 30).
 Posen has a store.

-This 5.6 mile trail segment passes through mostly wild land with some cultivated farm areas.
-Bends in the trail and small grade changes make this section fun to ride.
-Coming into Metz there is an historic sign near Hagensville Road and then an entire interpretive site in Metz.
+Th trail passes through mostly wild land with some cultivated farm areas.
+Bends in the trail and small grade changes make this section interesting to ride.
+Metz Historic Trailside Park is a great destination and has interpretive display about the 1908 fire.

 Metz Trailhead (P,R,W,A): Metz, a very small community, has a full service trailhead located on County Road 441 with parking, a pit toilet, water, playground, picnic pavilion and historic interpretive site about the 1908 Metz Fire.
 There is a restaurant/bar located across the trail.

-From Metz to Hawks the 4.3 miles of trail continues to meander slightly in elevation going through more farmlands, wetlands and forest.
+The trail continues to meander and have slight grade changes going through more farmlands, wetlands and forest.

-This 8.9 mile trail segment passes through scenic country including wetlands, hunting lands and the former Big Cut quarry before getting to the Village of Millersburg and its historic depot and park.
+The trail passes through wetlands, hunting lands and the former Big Cut quarry before getting to the Village of Millersburg and its historic depot and park.

-Just west of Millersburg the trail crosses the Ocqueoc River.
-Check out the historic interpretive sign about the former “culvert bridge” that was recently replaced.
-The trail segment of 9.2 miles into Onaway crosses a number of rivers and wetlands with wonderful views.
-Just before the City of Onaway the trail crosses M-68.
+Just west of Millersburg the trail crosses the Ocqueoc River, with an interpretive sign abou the former “culvert bridge” that was replaced.
+The trail crosses rivers and wetlands with wonderful views, crossing M-68 just before the City of Onaway.
+Check out the unique Awakon Sculpture Park.

 The short segment continues through wetlands and forest lands before it crosses the Black River at Tower Pond.
-This is a beautiful location with the small Tower dam to the north of the bridge.
-Just west of the bridge is the Tower Trailhead.
+This is a beautiful location with the small dam to the north of the bridge.

 Tower Trailhead (P,R): Tower Trailhead (currently unmarked) has parking and pit toilet.
 It is located off Barclay Avenue north of M-68.
 There is a store in Tower, about a mile away on M-68 near the river.